Coaxial cable: Description

-Coaxial cable conducts electrical signal using an inner conductor (usually a solid copper, stranded copper or copper plated steel wire) surrounded by an insulating layer and all enclosed by a shield, typically one to four layers of woven metallic braid and metallic tape.
+Coaxial cable conducts electrical signals using an inner conductor (usually a solid copper, stranded copper or copper-plated steel wire) surrounded by an insulating layer and all enclosed by a shield, typically one to four layers of woven metallic braid and metallic tape.
 The cable is protected by an outer insulating jacket.
-Normally, the outside of the shield is kept at ground potential and a signal carrying voltage is applied to the center conductor.
+Normally, the outside of the shield is kept at ground potential and a signal carrying voltage is applied to the centre conductor.
 When using differential signaling, coaxial cable provides an advantage of equal push-pull currents on the inner conductor and inside of the outer conductor that restrict the signal's electric and magnetic fields to the dielectric, with little leakage outside the shield.
-Further, electric and magnetic fields outside the cable are largely kept from interfering with signals inside the cable, if unequal currents are filtered out at the receiving end of the line.
+Further, if unequal currents are filtered out at the receiving end of the line, electric and magnetic fields outside the cable are largely kept from interfering with signals inside the cable.
 This property makes coaxial cable a good choice both for carrying weak signals that cannot tolerate interference from the environment, and for stronger electrical signals that must not be allowed to radiate or couple into adjacent structures or circuits.
 Larger diameter cables and cables with multiple shields have less leakage.

 Common applications of coaxial cable include video and CATV distribution, RF and microwave transmission, and computer and instrumentation data connections.

 The characteristic impedance of the cable (Z_{0}) is determined by the dielectric constant of the inner insulator and the radii of the inner and outer conductors.
 In radio frequency systems, where the cable length is comparable to the wavelength of the signals transmitted, a uniform cable characteristic impedance is important to minimize loss.
 The source and load impedances are chosen to match the impedance of the cable to ensure maximum power transfer and minimum standing wave ratio.
 Other important properties of coaxial cable include attenuation as a function of frequency, voltage handling capability, and shield quality.